-It’s to see how well your lungs are able to take up oxygen from the air you breathe.
-The result of the test is called the transfer factor or sometimes the diffusing capacity.
+A gas transfer test measures how your lungs take up oxygen from the air you breathe.
+The result of the test is called the transfer factor, or sometimes the diffusing capacity.

 What’s it used for?

-It’s used to help diagnose and monitor certain lung conditions including COPD and pulmonary fibrosis.
-It may also be used to assess your lungs before surgery or to assess how your lungs react when undergoing chemotherapy.
+A gas transfer test is used to help diagnose and monitor lung conditions including COPD and pulmonary fibrosis.
+It may also be used to assess your lungs before surgery, or to see how a person’s lungs react when having chemotherapy.

-You breathe in air containing very small amounts of helium and carbon monoxide gases.
+You breathe in air containing tiny amounts of helium and carbon monoxide (CO) gases.
 These are completely harmless at the very low levels used.
 You will be asked to take in a big breath through a mouthpiece while wearing a nose clip.
-You then hold your breath for a minimum of 8 seconds and then breathe out steadily into the machine.
+You then hold your breath for a minimum of 8 seconds, then breathe out steadily into the machine.

 What will the results look like?

-The test tells your doctor how efficient your lungs are at exchanging oxygen from the lungs into the blood.
-The results will depend on your age, height, gender and ethnicity as well as the level of haemoglobin in your blood.
+The gas transfer test tells your doctor how well your lungs can exchange oxygen from the lungs into the blood.
+The results will depend on your age, height, sex and ethnicity as well as the level of haemoglobin in your blood.
 Haemoglobin is the protein in red blood cells that carries oxygen.

 Typically, a gas transfer test will give 3 results: